The University endorses the World Commission on Environment and Development’s definition of Sustainable Development:

 As part of our commitment to sustainability, the University endeavours to reduce our emissions related to travel, both business travel and commuting.

-Birmingham City Council’s Smarter Choices Team assisted Aston University in conducting a travel survey in December 2013.
+Centro West Midlands assisted Aston University in conducting a travel survey in November 2015.
 This was to identify the primary travel methods of staff and students when travelling to campus, as well as incentives that would be most effective in encouraging sustainable travel methods such as cycling, walking and using public transport.

-The following Travel Plan uses data from the latest travel survey to outline specific actions to reduce travel related carbon emissions.
+The following Action Plan uses data from the latest travel survey to outline specific actions to reduce travel related carbon emissions.

 Aston’s Climate Change Adaptation Action Plan has been developed to help the University prepare for the impacts of climate change.
 The Action Plan focuses on the risks and opportunities within various functions that make up Birmingham including;